chryswoods/siremol.org/pages/binaries.md

 MD5Sum = e7ceddf08b182907b49108363f60c2a1

 Note that on OS X you will need to run Python scripts with the `sire_python` interpreter.
-This is due to an issue with default Python interpreter that is installed via Conda.
+This is due to an issue with the default Python interpreter that is installed via Conda.

 You can also download the latest nightly development binary of Sire.
 This is a compiled binary of the latest version of the Sire `devel` branch in [GitHub](https://github.com/michellab/Sire).